Workers go on strike at California refinery owned by Chevron

-RICHMOND, California (AP) — More than 500 workers at a Chevron Corp. refinery in the San Francisco Bay Area went on strike early Monday in a contract dispute.
+RICHMOND, California (AP) — More than 500 workers at a Chevron Corp. refinery in the San Francisco Bay Area went on strike early Monday over safety concerns and to demand a salary increase to keep up with inflation and the area’s high cost of living.

-The United Steelworkers union said in an email that the strike affecting the refinery in the city of Richmond began at 12:01 a.m.
-It came after workers voted down Chevron’s most recent contract offer and the company refused to return to the bargaining table.
+The strike affecting the refinery in the city of Richmond began at 12:01 a.m.
+It came after workers voted down Chevron’s most recent contract offer and the company refused to return to the bargaining table, the United Steelworkers union said.

 Chevron said in a statement Sunday night that it has negotiated with the union for months and believes a contract offered by the company was fair and addressed union concerns.